 Just a quick status update to let folks know Kathryn and I are home from our camping trip.
 We had four relaxing days off, but this morning we’re both heading back to work.

 If it seems like Kathryn and I were in Yuma just six weeks ago, it’s because Kathryn and I were in Yuma just six weeks ago.
 Now we’re on our way back, not just as a stop this time, but as a destination.
 Our good friend Dan is in town for a few days on … Continue reading Only six weeks later, we’re on the road again to Yuma

 And we’re home.

 The only apprehension I’d had about seeing a baseball game in Mexicali was not knowing what to do in the event of an earthquake.
 We just sat through the earthquake instructions at Estadio B-Air.
 Stay calm and stay in your seat until the trembling stops, then follow directions from staff.
-I think I can handle … Continue reading Earthquake instructions
+I think I can handle … Continue reading Earthquake instructions and baseball in Mexicali

 I usually post an update before we leave on a road trip, but this morning I had too much to do and too little time to do it.
 We’re already safely at our hotel in Mexicali.
 Nice room.
 We haven’t checked out the rest of the property yet.

 A few hours short of seventeen days, and we’re back in our own home.
 A cold beer has been cracked, a first load of laundry has been started, and our bed is waiting.

 A cortado from a Cuban café almost made it worth the trouble of flying through Miami International Airport.
 Kathryn got a cappuccino from the same place.
 Her larger cup had a description of the café on the back.
 Honestly, I’d never heard of this place, but I remembered enjoying a Cuban coffee in the airport … Continue reading A cortado almost makes it worth the trouble